Our Ethiopian Kossa Kebena Wins 93 Rating from The Coffee ReviewDecember 23, 2022 (Published: October 11, 2016)

 “Personal relationships form the foundation of our Friend2Farmer program,” said Founder and President Greg Ubert.
 “By traveling to meet with coffee farmers, we develop a better understanding of growing conditions and community needs.”
 Sales of Ethiopian Kossa Kebena support long-term economic sustainability for the farmer and his employees and help protect the endangered Kebena Forest.

-Ethiopian Kossa Kebena is available for a limited time at Crimson Cup Coffee Houses in Clintonville and Upper Arlington.
+Ethiopian Kossa Kebena is available for a limited time at Crimson Cup Coffee Houses in both Clintonville and Upper Arlington.
 Bags of fresh-roasted coffee can be purchased from the Crimson Cup website at a cost of $16.50 for 12 ounces.